seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 truth enough alive to make societies secure; but
 security enough to make fellowships accurst: much
 upon this riddle runs the wisdom of the world.
 This
-news is old enough, yet it is every day’s news.
+news is old enough, yet it is every day's news.
 I
 pray you, sir, of what disposition was the duke?

 **ESCALUS**